Washington fires coach Jimmy Lake after less than 2 seasons

 Lake was suspended without pay for Saturday’s 35-30 loss to Arizona State after a sideline incident the previous week against Oregon, when Lake swatted at and then shoved one of his players.
 The incident only added to the heat on Lake and the suspension seemed a precursor to an eventual separation.

-Cohen said the suspension was separate from her decision to fire Lake, a decision she said was made in the past few days.
+Cohen said the suspension was separate from her decision to fire Lake, which she said was made in the past few days.

 Defensive coordinator Bob Gregory will serve as interim coach the remaining two games, including the Apple Cup rivalry against Washington State.